 In the 1880s, the G.A.R.
 Hall was a meeting place for the veterans of the Grand Army of the Republic and the social center for the village where weddings, funerals, plays, and parties were held as well as meetings of the G.A.R.
 The hall also served as a basketball court for the school after it was moved across the street.
 It was also the location for one of the first showings of a motion picture in Summit County.
 From 1943 until 1949, the G.A.R.
 Hall was the home of the Peninsula Players.

 World War II brought an end to the building’s usefulness for the American Legion and Peninsula Players and the building fell into disrepair.
 By the early 1960s, the west wing was gone and the building was in such poor condition that it was slated for destruction as a fire drill by the local fire department.
-Robert L. Hunker stepped in and purchased the land and house at the rear to provide for a sewage treatment plant.
-He restored the main floor and stage to its original condition.
+Robert L. Hunker stepped in and restored the main floor and stage to its original condition.
 The insignias of the G.A.R. painted by Charles Currier remain.
 Flanking the stage are oil chandeliers and sidelights which are identical to the original fixtures of the hall.

 Click here for information about our ADA addition to the G.A.R.
 Hall!